Eviction help Newcastle – stop eviction with collective defence

 What should I do immediately if I receive an eviction notice?

 Call us on 07393 101018.
 Do not leave your home.
 Gather your tenancy agreement, the notice, and any correspondence with your landlord.
-Most evictions require a court order you likely have more time than you think.
+Most evictions require a court order.
+You likely have more time than you think.

 What does the Renters' Rights Act mean for me?

-From 1 May 2026, landlords cannot evict without a legally recognised reason.
-Section 21 ends.
+Since 1 May 2026, landlords cannot evict you without a recognised legal reason.
+Section 21 is gone.
 All evictions must use Section 8 grounds.
-Fixed-term tenancies are replaced by open-ended periodic tenancies.
-But rent is still not controlled, and new selling/moving-in grounds could still be exploited.
-Full guide to the Renters' Rights Act → | Our analysis of what it does and does not change →
+Fixed-term tenancies are replaced by rolling periodic tenancies.
+You can leave on two months' notice with no penalty.
+Rent increases are restricted to once a year and can be challenged at tribunal.
+But rent is still not controlled, and new Section 8 selling and moving-in grounds could be exploited.
+Full guide to the Renters' Rights Act | Our analysis of what it does and doesn't change

 Can a Section 21 notice be challenged?